tandermann/iucn_extinction_simulator/README.md

 ## Are you an R-user?

-Check out our [`iucnsim` R-package](https://github.com/tobiashofmann88/iucnsim) (fully functional beta-version, currently in development) for a more interactive implementation of this program and additional functionalities.
+Check out our [`iucnsim` R-package](https://github.com/tobiashofmann88/iucnsim) (fully functional beta-version) for a more interactive implementation of this program and additional functionalities.
 Otherwise follow the instructions below to install and run `iucn_sim` as a command line program on any operating system.

 ## Installation